Disability Documentation Guidelines

 Due to HIPAA regulations, DAR staff members do not have access to students’ medical records at the Health & Counseling Center (HCC).
 If there is documentation on file with the HCC that a student would like to submit to DAR for accommodation purposes, the student may sign a release of information at the HCC and request that certain medical records be sent to DAR.

-I’m concerned about the costs associated with obtaining an evaluation.
+I’m concerned about the cost of obtaining an evaluation.
 Is there financial assistance available at Reed?